MileHacker Logo

 Climbing Festival

-Mount Tai International Climbing Festival, held annually in September, attracts climbers and enthusiasts globally.
+Mount Tai International Climbing Festival, held annually during The month of september, attracts climbers and enthusiasts globally.
 It features competitions and cultural performances.

 Temple Fairs

 Traditional temple fairs (庙会, miàohuì) are held at Dai Temple or on Mount Tai during specific traditional Chinese holidays.
-Check the lunar calendar for dates.
+Check the lunar listings for dates.

 Unique Dining Concepts